 - Cervical exam.
-Your healthcare provider will check your cervix for changes.
+Your healthcare provider may check your cervix for changes.

 - Transvaginal ultrasound exam.
 This ultrasound exam uses a device (transducer) placed inside the vagina.
 The exam lets your healthcare provider measure the length of your cervix.

 - Testing for amniotic fluid.
-This lets your provider know if the sac around the fetus has broken.
+This lets your provider know if the sac around the baby has broken.

-- Testing for fetal fibronectin (FFN).
+- Testing for fetal fibronectin (fFN).
 FFN is a protein found between the amniotic membrane and uterine lining.
 A swab of cervical or vaginal fluid is checked for fFN.
-If it is present, it may be a sign of preterm labor.
+If it's found, it may be a sign of preterm labor.

 How is preterm labor treated?

 - Bed rest.
 This can be done either at home or in the hospital

 - Tocolytic medicines.
 These help slow or stop contractions.
 They may be given as a shot (injection) or into the vein (intravenously).